 You can show your gratitude in different ways, like adjusting your schedule to fit their availability, forwarding an article on a topic they are personally interested in or sending an e-mail few days after the meeting to let your mentor know how the last meeting has truly been of help to you and that you look forward to your next one.
 Make sure to be sincere though.

 How to find a good mentor for your agrifood startup?

 You have just read six important do’s and don’ts in startup mentorship and you feel you are ready to take on (extra) mentors.
 How do you go about finding a suitable mentor?
 We briefly discuss two options.

-At StartLife, we offer agri and food startups the possibility to connect with well over 30 high level startup mentors!
+At StartLife, we offer agri and food startups the possibility to connect with high level startup mentors!
 They have extensive domain expertise and experience, and are keen to support innovative startups that are out to make a difference.
-Visit StartLife’s startup mentor program page to find out more.
+Visit StartLife’s startup mentor page to find out more.